 The Health Protection Surveillance Centre has today been informed that a total of 3 people with Covid-19 have died.

-There has now been a total of 1,738* Covid-19 related deaths in Ireland.
+There have now been a total of 1,720 Covid-19 related deaths in Ireland.

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.

 The Covid-19 Dashboard provides up-to-date information on the key indicators of Covid-19 in the community.

 As of midnight Monday 22nd June, 404,989 tests have been carried out.
 Over the past week, 18,368 tests were carried out.
 97 tests were positive, giving a positivity rate of 0.5%.

 Dr. Tony Holohan, Chief Medical Officer, Department of Health, said; “While we now have a robust testing system in place.
 The success of this system is dependent on people isolating and coming forward to their GP as soon as they experience symptoms.
 Cough, fever, shortness of breath, change in smell or taste, flu like symptoms should be treated as COVID-19 until a GP assessment or test deems otherwise.

 “If you are experiencing these symptoms, do not go to work or socialise.
 Self isolate in your household and contact your GP by phone without delay.”